djr319/spacefleet/README.md

 # Description

-This is a remake of one of the earliest games available on Atari computers, Asteroids.
-Refactored as a MMO game though the wonders of socket.io.
+Based on one of the earliest games available on Atari computers, Asteroids, the game has been reborn as a MMO game though the wonders of socket.io.

 # Install

 - Fork this project if wished (button above right)
-- Clone to you local machine (from your command line, in the desired directory, run `git clone <url of your fork>`)
+- Clone to you local machine: From your command line, in the desired directory, run `git clone <url of your fork>`
-- Install dependencies (`npm i` from the project root folder)
+- Install dependencies: `npm i` from the project root folder

 # Run